Publications

 CGU-HS Committee on River Ice Processes and the Environment (CRIPE)

-Proceedings of the 22nd Workshop on the Hydraulics of Ice-Covered Rivers
+Proceedings of the 22nd Workshop on the Hydraulics of Ice-Covered Rivers, Canmore, AB

 In-situ measurements of anchor-ice formation and release